magratheazaphod/FREDA_python/README.md

-Projects still in progress:
+## Projects still in progress:

--Rerun significance of intensity changes with permutation method, instead of bootstrapping without mixing between samples.
+Rerun significance of intensity changes with permutation method, instead of bootstrapping without mixing between samples.

--A companion to the 12-panel RDA_type_changes figure, except comparing 1994-2007 and 1980-1993.
+A companion to the 12-panel RDA_type_changes figure, except comparing 1994-2007 and 1980-1993.

--A figure showing the seasonal fraction of banded rainfall at different points (as opposed to just the yearly fraction)
+A figure showing the seasonal fraction of banded rainfall at different points (as opposed to just the yearly fraction)

--P-values of decadal changes in 'effective rainfall'
+P-values of decadal changes in 'effective rainfall'

+Rewrite the original 12-panel rainfall change figure to use units of mm, not mm/day